 The unparalleled bravery of 21 Sikh soldiers who died defending the Saragarhi post, fighting gallantly against hundreds of Orakzai tribesmen back in September 1897, is commemorated in the annals of military history as the greatest tale of valour ever recorded.
-The valiant soldiers of the 36th Sikh Regiment have already been the subject of many books, articles, documentaries and movies, with another major Bollywood production 'Kesari' being released later this month.
+The valiant soldiers of the 36th Sikh Regiment have already been the subject of many books, articles, documentaries and movies.
 But did you know that there is an Australian link to the legendary Battle of Saragarhi?

 The fabled Battle of Saragarhi took place at a small British outpost in the Samana Ranges on 12 September 1897, when anywhere between 10,000 and 12,000 Pashtun tribals launched an all out attack for many days.

 Saragarhi was a small rocky outpost situated between Fort Gulistan (Cavagnari) and Fort Lockhart in the North West Frontier Province, now Khyber Pakhtunkhwa in Pakistan.

 It was manned by just 21 Sikh soldiers who repelled a ferocious attack by the tribals for many hours.
 Led by Havildar Ishar Singh, the valiant soldiers fought unto their last breath, going on to killing and wounding hundreds of their attackers.

 News travelled fast and almost every Australian newspaper reported this within days.

 The Sydney Morning Herald of 15 September 1897 reported, “ A thousand Orakzais stormed the post of Saragari, which was held by 21 men of the 36th Sikh Regiment.”